antonycourtney/tabli/src/NOTES.md

 X  Support moving of closed, saved tabs, even across closed, saved windows

--  Deal with using DnD to adjust ordering of both open tab index and bookmark index.
+X  Deal with using DnD to adjust ordering of both open tab index and bookmark index.